What Are Peptides?

 The main difference is size: peptides contain 2-50 amino acids while proteins contain 50 or more.
 Proteins also have complex 3D structures, while peptides are typically linear or have simpler structures.

-How are peptides stored?
+How are peptides used in research?

 Need Help with Dosing?